WhileTruu/one-million-books/README.md

 Another indexing system has to be used in such a case, since at the moment book indexes in a arrays are used to load values.
 If there is no filtering and the app does not much else, a hoc should be used rather than redux.
+Without many shown elements, bootstrap is not a smart choice either.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).